Bispectra from two-field inflation using the long-wavelength formalism: Slow-roll approximation

 Next we look at the opposite limit, where one of the fields, $\phi$, is dominant both at horizon crossing and at the end of inflation.
 This means $|\exs|\ll 1$, $|\efs| \approx 1$ and $|\ex|\ll 1$, $|\ef| \approx 1$, so that $S_*\rightarrow 1$ and $S\rightarrow 1$.
 This includes the case where we have a perfectly straight field trajectory, i.e. an effectively single-field situation, where obviously no super-horizon non-Gaussianity is produced.
 However, we find that even more generally in this limit the contributions from $g_{iso}$ and $g_{int}$ go to zero and we are left with only the single-field result from $g_{sr}$: \be -\frac{6}{5}\f =\ge_* + \hpa_*. \ee Hence no significant non-Gaussianity is produced in this limit.

-We conclude that if we impose our condition of the disappearance of the isocurvature mode by the end of inflation, the product potential can never give large non-Gaussianity, at least within the slow-roll approximation.
+We conclude that if we impose the condition of the disappearance of the isocurvature mode by the end of inflation, to simplify the evolution afterwards, the product potential can never give large non-Gaussianity, at least within the slow-roll approximation.